theotricou/Ghost_branch_length/2_Anopheles/README.md

 ## Requirements

 To use these scripts, you need, python3 and R installed on your computer, and the following R packages: [_coala_](https://github.com/statgenlmu/coala) and ggplot2.
+You also need the [ms software](http://home.uchicago.edu.inee.bib.cnrs.fr/~rhudson1/source/mksamples.html) (Hudson, 2002)